LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This technology is used in medical imaging as well as in preclinical research.
 The main advantage of low-field MRI is the improved imaging of soft tissues, especially when examining joints and muscles.
 It also offers more cost-effective alternatives to high-field MRI systems [@Hori2021-pt].

+Contemporary most MRI machines employ high-field superconducting magnets cooled cryogenically, delivering exceptional image resolution.
+However, the associated costs, space requirements, and safety considerations can be substantial.
+In contrast, permanent magnets present an economical and space-efficient alternative.
+Nevertheless, they generate lower magnetic field strengths, impacting the signal-to-noise ratio (SNR) and resulting in lower image resolution within clinically viable scan times. [@Arnold2023-cn]

+In response to these challenges, recent endeavors in both academia and industry aim to leverage the benefits of lower field strength—such as reduced costs, a smaller device footprint, and diminished safety concerns—while addressing the inherent drawbacks that compromise image quality (refer to Table 1).
+The optimization of low-field approaches is becoming increasingly prevalent, tailored to specific clinical inquiries and contexts.

+To overcome limitations associated with lower field strengths, ongoing research focuses on the meticulous selection and validation of use cases.
+This strategic approach is essential for ensuring that the advantages of lower cost and reduced device size are harnessed without sacrificing diagnostic accuracy or compromising patient outcomes. [@Arnold2023-cn]

 ### Magnet System